wks-sumo-logic/sumo_dailypaper/README.md

 Ever wanted to be able to get your sumo Logic dashboard output, delivered where you want, when you want?
 Sumo Dashboard News is here to help you do just that; deliver your Sumo Logic Newspaper to you.

-We do this by using the following APIs: Sumo Logic, Microsoft
+We do this by using Sumo Logic and Microsoft to extract the data you want and build a report.

-*     Sumo Logic -

-we extract the news you want, the news you need from your dashboards using the dashboard API

-*     Microsoft -

-we create, page by page, your newspaper in Microsoft docx format
+In that report we put page by page dashboar output into your newspaper in Microsoft docx format

 Now, you have a record of the dashboard output so you can track the results.